Filtering Transactions

 There are further options within each area to narrow the filter further.
 Here are a couple to illustrate the choices – Dates and Categories:

-is regular expressions, the other condition types are further explained at Rules Page.
+operator uses regular expressions, the other condition types are further explained at Rules Page.

 Note: There are further options available by clicking the down arrow under Date and Amount.
-The Date options are Year and Month.
-The Amount options are to choose between Inflow and Outflow.

 Example